jakobburkett/ddc_research_fork/walkthrough.md

 4. `smd_4_analyze.sh speirmix`
     1. Runs `smd_0_push.sh` in current shell
-    1. Runs `analyze_json.py` with the data/json_filt/speirmix directory as an argument
+    2. Runs `analyze_json.py` with the data/json_filt/speirmix directory as an argument
-       1. goes through the dataset and 'analyzes' by calculuating difficulties, averages, etc.
+       1. goes through the dataset and 'analyzes' by calculating difficulties, averages, etc.

 ## Training Model
 1. `./sml_onset_0_extract.sh`
     1. Runs `sml_0_push.sh` in current shell
+    2. Runs `extract_feats.py` with the speirmix.txt generated at the end of smd_3_dataset
+    3.